The Hatch Student Living Story

 2015

-Together with Wintec, in 2015, a new hall of residence – Wintec Apartments – was established by the Trust for more mature students.
-This coincided with significant numbers of international students enrolling at Wintec.
-The Apartments accommodates between one third and two thirds international students.
+Together with Wintec, a new hall of residence – Wintec Apartments – is established by the Trust in 2015 for more mature students.
+This coincides with significant growth in the number of international students enrolling at Wintec.

 2017